niftools/blender_niftools_addon/docs/development/setup/sourcecode.rst

 Auto CLRF
 `````````

-* We need to ensure consistancy between end-of-file(EOF) markers.
+* We need to ensure consistency of end-of-file(EOF) markers between unix & windows platforms.
+* Locally it will keep your platform specifics EOF, but when you go to push it will update files as necessary
-* This avoids excess commits where the enviroment automatically adds the EOF.
+* This avoids unnecessary commits, when your environment is different to the remote.
-* Git will think that the whole file has been edited.
+* Without this option, Git will see the different markers and think that the whole file has been edited.
 * Read `EOF <http://en.wikipedia.org/wiki/Newline>`_.
 * For Windows-style line endings, use::